goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - Create new action creator 'fetchPostsAndUsers'
 - Inside of there, call other action creators
-- However if we just call action creators inside of the new action creator, those creators are not going to be dispatched to reducers.
+- However if we just call action creators inside of the new action creator, it is not going to be dispatched to reducers.
 - So when we call action creators inside of the new action creator, we have to pass the result of calling those into the dispatch function.
-- When action creator inside of fetachPostsAndUsers is called, redux thunk is going to see the inner function of the action creator and invoke it and pass in dispatch as the first argument.
+- When action creator inside of fetachPostsAndUsers is called, redux-thunk is going to see the inner function of the action creator and invoke it and pass in dispatch as the first argument.
 So then the inner function is going to make a request over to API, get the list of posts and then it is going to dispatch its own action internally and start that entire process of updating the reducer.
-- SO WHENVER WE CALL AN ACTION CREATOR FROM INSIDE OF AN ACTION CREATOR, WE NNED TO MAKE SURE THAT WE DISPATCH THE RESULT OF CALLING THE ACTION CREATOR.
+- SO WHENVER WE CALL AN ACTION CREATOR FROM INSIDE OF ANOTHER ACTION CREATOR, WE NEED TO MAKE SURE THAT WE DISPATCH THE RESULT OF CALLING THE ACTION CREATOR.

   ```js
   export const fetchPostsAndUsers = () => {